IN THIS ARTICLE

 There are two main ways you can use Mobilize to help you get your Zoom links to your supporters -- securely.

-- You can create recurring virtual events and have separate Zoom links automatically sent out to registrants for specific timeslots!
+- Create a one-time virtual event for a meeting that won't be happening regularly or a recurring virtual events and have separate links automatically sent out to registrants for specific timeslots!

 Meetings vs Webinars